Calling all landlords!

 How does the tenancy agreement work?

-- Rent is paid to the landlord from when the property is approved for use by SDC, thereby avoiding any ‘void’ period
+Rent is paid to the landlord from when the property is approved for use by SDC and a tenant family has been identified (by Kent County Council’s Resettlement Team)

 Who will use my property?